NathanCYee/131_project/readme.md

 - Merchant catalog accessible through `/merchant/<id>`
 - REGEX search accessible through search form in the navbar
 - Cart located at `/cart` for logged-in users
     - Checkout cart link located in the cart
+    - Checkout with discount code support

 ## Setup and Install